On semi-ampleness of the moduli part: Preliminaries

-Our final claim follows by noting that the automorphism group of a variety of log general type is finite, and so our locally trivial family is in fact trivial after a finite \'etale base change. \end{proof}
+Our final claim follows by first observing that $(Y_0, (B_Y+D)_0)$ is klt.
+We then recall that the automorphism group of a log canonical pair of general type is finite, and so our locally trivial family is in fact trivial after a finite \'etale base change. \end{proof}

 We remark that the use of \cite{Simpson92} in the above proof is closely related to a similar application in \cite{MR3959071}.
 The use of \cite{Simpson92} to produce a foliation transverse to a fibration was also considered in \cite{Ou21}.